 Cambodia has a tragic history stemming from the Pol Pot era and its population is very sensitive to political moves and threats of instability on both sides of the border.

-At one point, huge numbers of Cambodian informal workers necessary for the Thai economy to function properly, fled Thailand based on a government’s announcement of a tightening of immigration policy to regularise the position of undocumented workers.
+At one point, huge numbers of Cambodian informal workers necessary for the Thai economy fled Thailand based on a government’s announcement of a tightening of immigration policy.

-Cambodian opposition leader vows to risk imprisonment or even death to return to the country
+Cambodian opposition leader vows to risk imprisonment or even death to fight the regime

 He has vowed to press on with his plans even at the risk of imprisonment or even death.